 Jeremy has been a School Governor (including Chair) and was chair of his local union branch for some years.
-He has been involved in various drama and music projects, joins his wife in archaeological pursuits, and helps maintain a pair of historic working narrowboats.
-His other interests include photography and singing – he regularly appears on the entertainment circuit for older people.
+He has been involved in various drama and music projects, joins his wife in archaeological pursuits, and for some years he helped maintain a pair of historic working narrowboats.
+His other interests include photography and singing – for ten years he appeared regularly on the entertainment circuit for older people.

 Roger is married and has three boys and two grandsons.
 Outside of work he is interested in almost any sport and is an avid tennis player.
 He has also spent periods as a governor at both an FE College and at various schools.

 He has worked at the highest levels in TSB Group Plc and later worked as a CEO in not-for-profit organisations.
 He retired as Chief Operating Officer & Director of Economic Development at the Coventry, Solihull, Warwickshire Partnership in 2011, and is now a self-employed consultant providing support to the Coventry and Warwickshire Local Enterprise Partnership, the coalition government’s initiative to take over from Regional Development Agencies.

 His skills lie in leadership and management, partnerships and in developing and implementing policy and strategy.
 He enjoys addressing complex, diverse and demanding strategic, financial and operational issues.

 Roger is uncle to Anna Dixon who is a resident in CMKC.
 Roger became a CMKC Trustee in 2011, and focuses on financial management.